-WSU’s Barton School of Business offers bachelors and masters programs in business and accounting that are accredited by AACSB-International.
-Barton School is one of only 165 schools globally to hold both AACSB business and accounting accreditation – placing it in the top 12% of U.S. business schools.
-Persons recruited or transferred to Kansas for a full-time job qualify for immediate resident tuition at state universities, as do spouses and dependents residing with them.
-Contact WSU Registrar regarding required documentation.
+WSU’s Barton School of Business offers bachelors and masters programs in business and accounting that are fully accredited by AACSB-International.
+Barton School is one of only 165 schools globally to hold both AACSB business and accounting accreditation – placing it in the top 12% of business schools worldwide.
+Persons recruited or transferred to Kansas for a full-time job qualify for immediate resident tuition at state universities, as do spouses and dependents residing with them (no 12-month residency requirement.)
+Contact the Wichita State University Registrar regarding required documentation.

 Wichita public schools incorporate workplace skill standards into curriculum and graduation requirements.
-In April 2000, Wichita voters approved a $284 million bond issue for new school buildings, modernization of existing schools, enhanced student computer facilities and air conditioning in every school.
+In April 2000, Wichita voters approved (by a 2-to-1 margin) a $284 million school bond issue to fund new school buildings, modernization and expansion of existing schools and enhanced student computer facilities.
+The funding also provided for installation of air conditioning in every school facility.
+In November 2008, voters approved a $370 million bond issue to add 275 new classrooms, 6 new schools and 60 storm shelters.
+In addition, the funding paid for upgrades to technical education programs and renovations to athletic and fine arts facilities.
 Wichita also offers first-rate K-12 private and parochial schools.
-Approximately 5,200 high school graduates are produced annually in Sedgwick County alone.
+Approximately 7,800 high school graduates are produced annually in the Wichita metro area.
 Metro area workforce availability is enhanced by healthy population growth.
-Metro population grew by 51,895 persons or 9.1% from 2000 to 2010.
+Metro population grew by 56,266 persons or 9.7% from 2000 to 2012.
 Sedgwick County (pop.
-498,365) is the central metro county – with projected 2030 population of 567,033.
+503,889) is the central metro county – with projected 2040 population of 606,752.
 McConnell Air Force Base borders southeast Wichita – adding about 2,000 spouses of military personnel to the labor pool.
 The base also produces about 500 local military discharges annually – personnel with diverse skills and disciplined work ethic.
 Wichita area pay scales represent good value.
-The most recent federal statistic (2010) for Wichita metro average annual pay is $40,661 – that is $7,692 or 16% below the national metro area average of $48,353.
+The most recent federal statistic (2011) for Wichita metro average annual pay is $41,860 – that is $7,784 or 16% below the national metro area average of $49,644.
 Workforce Alliance of South Central Kansas offers a one-stop system to match job seekers and employers – including comprehensive testing and assessment.
 This turn-key service provides qualified applicants to new or expanding businesses.
-Workforce Solutions offers relocated spouse job search assistance, etc.

 In August 2006, WSU’s Center for Economic Development & Business Research released a survey of the metro area information technology workforce.
 Although Wichita may not appear on the surface to possess a large I.T. community, it was documented that such an I.T. community does exist – primarily embedded within local “non-I.T.” companies.
-Furthermore, 70% of survey respondents believe that area educational institutions do a good job of preparing students for IT professions.
-CEDBR conducted an extensive 2007 regional workforce survey.
-That report contains data on availability and skills of the Available Labor Pool (ALP) – which includes both currently employed and unemployed persons.
+Furthermore, 70% of survey respondents stated that area educational institutions do a good job of preparing students for IT professions.

 Legal and Regulatory Environment

 Kansas offers one of the nation’s best business climates.
-The most recent (November 2004) Pacific Research Institute U.S. Economic Freedom Index ranked Kansas #1 (best.)
-PRI cited low regulatory burden, low litigation, etc. Kansas ranked #10 in PRI’s 1999 report – trending very favorably.
-The U.S. Chamber Institute For Legal Reform 2007 State Liability Systems Study ranked Kansas as having one of the nation’s most business-friendly litigation environments.
-Kansas ranked #13 (1 = best) – and has trended favorably over recent ILR studies.
-Pollina Corporate Real Estate’s 2008 report ranked Kansas in the top 10 pro-business states.
-Area Development awarded Kansas its Silver Shovel award in both 2006 and 2007 for job creation and investment projects – citing few regulatory obstacles.
+The most recent (September 2008) Pacific Research Institute U.S. Economic Freedom Index ranked Kansas #10 among the 50 states (1 = best.)
+PRI cited low regulatory burden, low litigation, etc. The U.S. Chamber Institute for Legal Reform 2012 State Liability Systems Study ranked Kansas as having one of the nation’s most business-friendly litigation environments.
+Kansas ranked #5 (1 = best.)
+Pollina Corporate Real Estate’s 2012 report ranked Kansas among the top 10 pro-business states.
+Area Development awarded Kansas its Silver Shovel award in 2010, 2011 and 2012; and its Gold Shovel award in 2013 -- for job creation and investment projects – citing few regulatory obstacles.

-Kansas is one of only eight constitutional Right-To-Work states, and there is virtually no union activity among Wichita area private sector office employers.
+Kansas is one of only eight constitutional Right-To-Work states.
+There is virtually no union activity among Wichita area private sector office employers.
 Kansas is an "at will" employment state with no unusual restrictions such as business telephone monitoring laws.

 Telecommunications and Utilities